Anastacio Caedo: Achievements and famous sculptural Works

 Professor Caedo refused several times the nomination to become a National Artist in 1983, 1984, and 1986.
 He died on 12 May 1990 at the age of 83.

 Personal life

 Professor Caedo was married in 1937 to Ms. Florencia Beltran (1921–2003) of Bicol.
-They had six children, one of whom -Florante Caedo - became a noted sculptor in his own right.
+They had six children, one of whom Florante Caedo - became a noted sculptor in his own right.
 Professor Caedo was known as a philanthropist, regularly donating portions of his earnings to charity.
 He was an active member of The Lion's Club and The Order of the Knights of Rizal.

-Frederic Caedo is one of Anastacio Caedo's grandson that continue the legacy of their family, he is also one of the notable Filipino's sculptors that is making a mark as a Filipino artist in his country.
+Frederic Caedo is one of Anastacio Caedo's grandsons that continue the legacy of their family, he is also one of the notable Filipino's sculptors that is making a mark as a Filipino artist in his country.